inoda/journal/README.md

 ### About

 In a nutshell: a private online journal.
+A more stripped down version of https://penzu.com (and you really own your data since you deploy your own instance).

 ![main screenshot](./app/assets/images/readme/posts.png)